Genocidal Organ: Plot

-Consequently, Clavis discovers the truth from Paul's personal effects: the genocidal organ is actually the result of a massive program of subliminal messages, under the name of Operation John Paul (a probable controversial reference to the influence of the Catholic Church in the Western world), originally led cabal of leaders called the "First World Order."
+Consequently, Clavis discovers the truth from Paul's personal effects: the genocidal organ is actually the result of a massive program of subliminal messages under the name of Operation John Paul, led by a group called the "First World Order."
 This group, which was most likely also behind that city's nuclear destruction, used the massive media coverage of the destruction of Sarajevo to start their operation.
 In fact, John Paul was originally the American agent in charge of the program, but unlike their original plan, Paul managed to escape their grasp, disappearing into the chaos of the wars that followed, creating a network of Resistance cells against his own former bosses.
 Paul's notes also underline that he found the true intention of the whole ordeal: to exploit the world's crises and impose an "Order of Nations," transforming the world into a one-world government, militarized and controlled by its new masters.
 As a last resort, Paul created a new sequence of words to activate his "genocidal" program in the English-speaking world, which, just like the rest of the world population, had received the subliminal message of genocidal organs.

 The revelation causes an immense conflict within Clavis.
 Despite having seen firsthand the results of the genocidal organs, he is also forced to admit that America and the rest of the First World are the real culprits of the world's suffering and devastation and that in any case, while America is still standing, they have practically killed the "American dream" and imposed a convenient "First World truth."
 Clavis decides to go forward with Paul's plan.
 He leaks the information so that he can be called to a military hearing in Washington DC, watched from afar by the Joint Chiefs of Staff and the general public.
 Clavis, despite having no illusion about the future or that he is doing the right thing, then activates the program, causing a second civil war centered on America.

-Animated film
+Anime film and manga

 An animated film adaptation, directed and written by Shūkō Murase, and produced at Manglobe, was scheduled to be released on November 13, 2015.
 However, due to Manglobe's bankruptcy, the film's release was postponed.
-It was later announced on November 13, 2015 that production on the film had resumed with the same staff under the newly created Geno Studio, with hopes to complete the film by the end of 2016.
+It was later announced on November 13, 2015 that production on the film had resumed with the same staff under the newly created Geno Studio, with hoped to complete the film by the end of 2016.
 The film was released on February 3, 2017.
 Prior to the film's theatrical screening in Japan, the first fifteen minutes were shown on October 31, 2016 at the 2016 Tokyo International Film Festival.
 Funimation screened the film in select U.S. theatres on July 12 and 13, 2017.

+A three-volume manga by Asou Gatou based on the novel was published by Kadokawa Shoten in Newtype from 2015 to 2017.